 When it comes to American Christianity and American politics, I've been all over the map.
 Raised in a traditional, right-leaning family and church in Florida, I attended a conservative Southern Baptist college in Oklahoma and then a liberal United Methodist seminary in Massachusetts.
 In between stints as a public school teacher, I worked in parish ministry for two years.
 I'm now a doctoral student in political science at a Jesuit university in Washington, D.C.

 I went from being a young Republican to a Democratic activist.
 These days, I do not affiliate with either party.
 My zeal for political activism declined as I became a serious student of politics.
 I'm not without opinions, but they aren't as important to me as they once were.

 As a youth, I experienced religion primarily as a matter of duty.
 I don't recall particularly liking or disliking church.
 I just went.
 Ironically enough, I became a theological liberal as a biblical studies major at Oklahoma Baptist University.
 In the years that followed, I grasped for some version of liberal Christianity that I could believe honestly and with integrity.
 For a season, I was more devoted to ideology than to faith, but in time I reconciled my Mainline tradition with both the moral traditionalism and economic liberalism that the common good requires.

 I resonate with English composer John Rutter, who describes himself as a "friend and fellow traveler of the Christian faith."
 My ecumenical impulses are strong.
 I count it a privilege to be a lay friend to clergy of all political and theological stripes.
 My experience as a scholar of religion in American politics and my intimate associations with diverse aspects of American Christianity provide a constant stream of ideas, opinions, and tensions that I explore in my writing.

 My wife, Cara, works as a lawyer in the federal government.
-We have a two-year-old daughter named Amelia.
-I write mostly from our rented home in Silver Spring, Maryland and from the campus of Georgetown University in Washington, D.C.
+We have a three-year-old girl and a baby boy.
+I write mostly from our home in Arbutus, Maryland (Baltimore County) and from the campus of Georgetown University in Washington, D.C.